HebaAhmadSaleh/Appgain_Front-End_Task/README.md

 1-npm install -g json-server

-2-change directory to FrontendTask_Appgain then json-server --watch smartlinks.json
+2-change directory to where json data file then json-server --watch smartlinks.json

-change directory to Project which is directory ../FrontendTask_Appgain/Appgain_Front-End_Task
+change directory to Project which is directory ../Appgain_Front-End_Task

 3-npm install